Outline of World History

 3. Preservation of Classical Culture

-3. It enabled the later Renaissance.
+3. It provided a crucial foundation for the later European Renaissance.

 1. Rise and Fall of the Kingdom